primer/view_components/docs/content/contributing.md

 0. Make sure the tests pass on your machine
 0. Create a new branch: `git checkout -b my-branch-name`
 0. Make your change, add tests, and make sure the tests still pass
-0. Add an entry to the top of `CHANGELOG.md` for your change.
-Follow our [writing guideline](https://primer.style/view-components/contributing#writing-changes-in-changelog.md)
+0. Add an entry to the top of `CHANGELOG.md` for your change, [under the appropriate heading](https://primer.style/view-components/contributing#writing-changes-in-changelog.md)
 0. Push to your fork and [submit a pull request](https://github.com/primer/view_components/compare)
 0. Pat yourself on the back and wait for your pull request to be reviewed and merged.